-* Nominal: the discontinuities in its acceleration, with infinite jerk, will incite vibrations, so that the actual peak acceleration - in a real mechanical system - will be at least 2 times the nominal peak acceleration.
+* Nominal: the discontinuities in its acceleration, with infinite jerk, will incite vibrations, so that the real peak acceleration - in a real mechanical system - will be at least 2 times the nominal peak acceleration.

 This Motion-Law has been used frequently in the past because it has the lowest nominal acceleration of the Traditional Motion-Laws.
 However, it has infinite jerk at three points: the start, end, and at its cross-over.
 This makes it a very poor choice form a dynamic viewpoint.
 Infinite-Jerk incites vibrations in any mechanical system.

 The actual acceleration of the load being driven by Constant-Acceleration motion will always be significantly higher than the nominal value, because of induced vibrations.

 For this reason, this segment should only be used in applications where inertia effects are small or even insignificant.